AcademySoftwareFoundation/opencue.io/content/docs/User guides/submitting-jobs.md

     Choose a layer name that describes the task the layer is performing, such as 'rendering' or 'compositing'.

-1. In **Blender File**, enter the location of a Blener project file with the `.blend` extension, such as `/tmp/rqd/shots/myproject.blend`.
+1. In **Blender File**, enter the location of a Blender project file with the `.blend` extension, such as `/tmp/rqd/shots/myproject.blend`.

 1. In **Output Path**, enter the location that your RQD rendering nodes